-Exit level outcomes Assessment Criteria A qualifying student is able to: A qualifying student is competent if: Solve complex media design problems innovatively by applying integrated knowledge and advanced conceptual thinking skills.
-Knowledge of design principles are innovatively applied to solve complex digital media design problems of an acceptable range and scope.
+Exit level outcomes Assessment Criteria A qualifying student is able to: A qualifying student is competent if: 1.
+Solve complex media design problems innovatively by applying integrated knowledge and advanced 1.1 Knowledge of design principles are innovatively applied to solve complex digital media design problems of an acceptable range and scope. conceptual thinking skills.
 Design and digital media theories are applied in an integrated manner to innovatively solve complex digital media design problems.
 Advanced conceptual thinking and research skills are applied in an integrated manner to innovatively solve complex digital media design problems.
-Solutions to complex screen based digital media design problems show respect for conventions around intellectual property, copyright and plagiarism.
-Use a range of design methods, processes and techniques competently to create, present and argue for professional screen based digital media designs.
-A range of visualisation, autographic and digital skills are used competently to create and articulate professional digital media designs for screen based devices.
-Presentation techniques and professional discourse are used persuasively to support and clarify design solutions.
-Act ethically and professionally in a digital media design context.
+1.4 Solutions to complex screen based digital media design problems show respect for conventions around intellectual property, copyright and plagiarism.
+2. Use a range of design methods, processes and techniques competently to create, present and argue for professional screen based 2.1 A range of visualisation, autographic and digital skills are used competently to create and articulate professional digital media designs for screen based devices. digital media designs.
+2.2 Presentation techniques and professional discourse are used persuasively to support and clarify design solutions.
+3. Act ethically and professionally in a digital media design context.
 3.1 Appropriate ethical values and approaches are drawn on to make decisions in a digital media design context.
 3.2 Professional standards of conduct are adhered to in a digital media design context.

-4. Demonstrate detailed knowledge 4.1 Detailed knowledge of relevant South African and of digital media design history and theory and conduct design criticism international digital media design history and seminal theory is demonstrated in writing. and research.
-4.2 Design research is competently conducted by using a broad range of design research methods.
+4. Demonstrate detailed knowledge of 4.1 Detailed knowledge of relevant South African and digital media design history and theory and conduct design criticism 4.1 international digital media design history and seminal theory is demonstrated in writing. and research.
+4.2 Design research is competently conducted by using 4.2 a broad range of design research methods.
 4.3 Research findings are presented correctly using appropriate academic conventions.
 4.4 Evaluation and critique of design practice and products are competently conducted based on a systematic and defined framework.